c4pt000/Docker-BigSur/README.md

 <br>
 <br>

+# from here down can be ignored original post notes
-confusing detailed original instructions begin here from original post
+# confusing detailed original instructions begin here from original post

 firewall ports LAN side 22, 2022, 5900 (xhost + can be dangerous along with running ssh aside from --privileged and 5900)